neurobagel/documentation/docs/config.md

     you will have to [manually configure your `local_nb_nodes.json` file](#local_nb_nodesjson).
       - `federation`
       - `query_tool`
-4. `local_node_query`: Legacy profile.
-This lets you create a local node without federation.
+4. `local_node_query`: :warning: Deprecated profile.
+    This profile lets you create a local node without federation.
 The query tool hosted by this deployment will talk directly to the local node.
        - `api`